mvclab-ntust-course/course3-lannyyuan-go/README.md

 ## Model Training and Image Generation

 1. **Training the Model**:
-   - I will use the Trainer tool from Kohya Colabs to train my model.
+   - Use the Trainer tool from Kohya Colabs to train my model.
 Here’s how:
      - Access the Trainer tool from [Kohya Colabs](https://github.com/hollowstrawberry/kohya-colab).
      - Configure the training settings: set the number of epochs to 20.
      - Start the training process and monitor progress to ensure the model trains correctly.